- Community Living

 - The exterior of room doors and windows are visible to all members of the community.
 Therefore, residents will be asked to remove any offensive or inappropriate items.

 - Possession of stolen road signs or exit signs, barricades, or other public property is a violation of the law.
 Should discovery of such items occur, it can be reported to local authorities and/or be processed through student conduct.

 - Antennae and satellite dishes are not to be placed on the exterior of any residence hall.

 SALES AND SOLICITATION

 The following policy exists to protect the rights of community members to privacy and personal security.
-Without reasonable regulation, residence hall communities could be subject to a constant barrage of individuals promoting their own or their group’s aims.
+Without reasonable regulation, residence hall communities could be subject to a constant barrage of individuals promoting aims of their own or their group.

 - Sales/solicitation on residence hall floors are prohibited except by sanctioned student organizations with prior approval from Residential Life.

 - Student organizations may receive permission to use tables in designated public areas to solicit support for their organization or cause or to sell approved items.

 - An area is provided in each residence hall for the dissemination of flyers and public information.
 This information cannot violate the college’s advertising policy.

 - Some fundraising or purchase of services that benefit the residence hall community and that is done in connection with a residence hall program/activity may be permitted.
 Residence hall directors shall review and approve these activities.